ivanceras/rust-vim-setup/README.md

 ## Enable mouse support

-If you want to be able to use the mouse to point and click files, move the cursor around.

-* Add this to your `~/.vimrc`
+If you want to use the mouse to point and click files and move the cursor around, add this to your `~/.vimrc`

 ```